era86/era86.github.io/_posts/2016-03-26-why-i-left-blogger-for-jekyll.markdown

 [![Blogger Syntax Highlighting](/assets/images/posts/blogger-syntax-highlighter.png){: .bordered }](/assets/images/posts/blogger-syntax-highlighter.png)

 **With Jekyll, code syntax highlighting is [built right in](http://jekyllrb.com/docs/posts/#highlighting-code-snippets)**.
 No third-party Javascript is required to transform the page on load.
 Since Jekyll uses [Pygments](http://pygments.org), it is capable of highlighting [tons of different programming languages](http://pygments.org/languages/).
+(Update: As of Jekyll 3, the default highlighter is [Rogue](http://rouge.jneen.net/).)

 {% highlight ruby %}
 # Some Ruby code!